RishP11/RishP11.github.io/_posts/2025-08-25-convocation.md

 A collection of pictures from the 6<sup>th</sup> convocation at Indian Institute of Technology Dharwad.
 The convocation took place on 19<sup>th</sup> of July, 2025.
 I received my B.Tech (Bachelor of Technology) degree in Electrical Engineering.
 Additionally, I was awarded the President of India Gold Medal for outstanding academic performance.

-Please feel free to view the images of this event.
-If you wish to use these images for any purpose, and I do not know you, I request that you contact **me** and **IIT Dharwad admin** to obtain the necessary permission(s).
+`Note:` Please feel free to view the images of this event.
+If you wish to use these images for any purpose, __and__ I do not know you, I request that you contact **me** and **IIT Dharwad admin** to obtain the necessary permission(s).
 Some of these images may be privately owned.

 Images are zoomable.
 Simply click on them to view the high-res versions.